 Why should you stream?

 Streaming TV is a cost-effective way of watching your favorite TV shows from all over the world.
 If you are trying to cut the costs of watching cable TV, streaming is a great way to get started.
+Obviously, before this, make sure to shop around for the best deal on cable and internet services, as quite often these come in great package deals.
+If you click here, you can see the latest cable TV statistics to learn more about those benefitting from these deals.
 It also gives you a lot more control over what – and when – you decide to watch those shows.
 For parents with young kids, streaming can be a godsend.
 While I would never recommend allowing your child to sit around watching TV all day, as a way of giving them some quiet time, an hour of streaming is the perfect solution.
 You aren’t reliant on TV scheduling, and your child can watch whatever suits them.
+There is plenty of data out there to help with this decision.

 What streaming services should I use?